JeremyRaj/Name-Sorter/README.md

 # Getting Started
 To run the console application, clone the repository.
 Run name-sorter.exe in Command Prompt
-Eg: name-sorter ./unsorted-names-list.txt
+Eg: name-sorter ./unsorted-names-list.txt <br />
 *Note: Please ensure the unsorted-names-list.txt file exist in the working directory

 ![Screenshot](readmeimages/cmd.png)

-Results will be saved in sorted-names-list.txt in the working directory
+Results will be saved in sorted-names-list.txt in the working directory.

 # Framework and Nuget packages used
 - Visual Studio 2017 .NET Framework 4.6.1